-- Total material requirement (TMR) includes in addition to RMI - unused domestic extraction (UDE) and the unused extraction related to the RMEs of imports (IMP{RME-UDE}). - Total material consumption (TMC), which, in addition to RMC, also accounts for unused extraction related to RMEs of both imports and exports.
+- Total material requirement (TMR) includes in addition to RMI - unused domestic material extraction (UDE) and the unused extraction related to the RMEs of imports (IMP{RMF-UDE}). - Total material consumption (TMC), which, in addition to RMC, also accounts for unused extraction related to RMEs of both imports and exports.
 TMC equals TMR minus exports, their RMEs and related UDE.

-Figure 6.1 provides an overview of all available input and consumption indicators, applicable to the European statistical system.
-The figure depicts the European state of statistical implementation of EW-MFA (Eurostat 2013): direct materials flows (in orange colour) are covered by a legal regulation, raw material equivalents are estimated by the European Statistical Office (Eurostat) and indicators including unused material flows are currently not available in the European Statistical System.
+Figure 6.1 provides an overview of all available input and consumption indicators.
+The figure depicts the European state of statistical implementation of the EW-MFA accounts (Eurostat 2013): direct materials flows (in orange colour) are covered by a legal regulation, raw material equivalents are estimated by the European Statistical Office (Eurostat) and indicators including unused material flows are currently not available in the European Statistical System.